What are import duties?

 The amount of import duties you pay depends on the product code of the item.
 This code is called the Taric code upon import.
 Most Taric codes consist of 10 digits.
 Taric codes are based on the 6-digit Harmonised System (HS) codes.
 Customs worldwide use these HS codes to classify products.

-Look up the Taric code of your product (in Dutch) and the associated tariff (Douane Tarief Voorziening, DTV) of Dutch Customs.
+Look up the Taric code of your product (in Dutch) and the associated tariff (Douane Tarief Voorziening, DTV) of the Customs Administration of the Netherlands.
 You then calculate the import duties on the customs value of your products.
 The customs value is the purchase price of the product plus the costs for transport and insurance to the EU border or port of entry.
 For some products, the import duties do not depend on the customs value.
 You then pay import duties per weight or size.